 Types of nicotine

-By far the most common form of nicotine is cigarettes, but it also comes in the form of chewable tobacco, cigars, kreteks (clove-flavored cigarettes), and loose tobacco (smoked in pipes, hand-rolled cigarettes, or water pipes).
+By far the most common form of nicotine is cigarettes.
+However, it also comes in the form of chewable tobacco, cigars, kreteks (clove-flavored cigarettes), and loose tobacco (smoked in pipes, hand-rolled cigarettes, or water pipes).
 E-cigarettes, also known as vaporizers, use heat to aerosolize nicotine-containing liquid, which is then inhaled.
 E-cigarettes have only recently come under FDA control, and, though the vapor does not have the same toxic chemicals as smoke does (such as tar), its health effects are as yet unknown.

 Diagnosis requires that patients experience at least two of the following symptoms over the course of one year.